 - Where two or more requirements are included, they must be compatible with one another and must not be excessive.

-- Any requirement must not conflict with an offender’s religious beliefs or with the requirements of any other order to which they may be subject.
+- Any requirement must not conflict with an offender’s religious beliefs or with the requirements of any other court order to which they may be subject.
 Interference with an offender’s attendance at work or educational establishment should also be avoided.

 - The particular requirements imposed must be suitable for the individual offender and will be influenced by a range of factors, including: